Are you looking for some good cuisine accompanied by live music?

 Thamel is a place where good food meets good music.
 There are lots of live rock bars in Thamel.
 Personally, I started to attend TGIF (Thank God It’s Friday) events in Thamel long ago.
 I have already tried most of such bars in Thamel, probably there are none left.

 Without any unfairness, I just love Purple Haze Rock Bar.
 Sometimes they invite some metal bands from India who perform paying tribute to Metallica and Guns N Roses.
 Just a month ago I attended ‘tribute to Metallica’ by an Indian Band named Apocalypse.

 Being a fan of rock music, I normally prefer a good amphitheatre.
-Here is a list of five such bars and pub in Thamel that I would love to go whenever it’s possible would highly recommend these places to others.
-This is just my personal review and the list are based on my last visit.
+Here is a list of five such bars and pubs in Thamel that I would love to go whenever it’s possible would highly recommend these places to others.
+This is just my personal review and the list is based on my last visit.

 Try some of these bars, they are far better than other overrated ones.
 I found Rum Doodle Bar as one of the most overrated bars in Thamel.
 Without any due, here is the list of the top five best rock bars in Kathmandu (Thamel).

 1. Purple Haze | Prayatan Marg Road Thamel

 Purple haze, all in my brain

 I bet this is the coolest and most awesome rock bar in Thamel that you can find.
 Their stage is something different from any other bars in Thamel.
 Hall is pretty big, and you will have a good open space for a headbang.

 The balcony offers the best view of rocking performances by local bands.
 The sound system is good, and so are the performers.
 The food is awesome.
 Especially on the weekends, they might charge you for the entry fee, which is less than five hundred.